robfatland/cloudsecurity/AWS/Guides/limiting_ec2_instance_types.md

 }
 ```

-Parsing the above policy:
+Parsing this JSON:

 * The "Version" key specifies the year of policy specification (should not be changed).
 * The "Statement" key can be a single statement or an array of statements as needed.
 * The "Sid" key is just for readability and has no impact on the actual implementation.
 * The "Action"(s) and "Resource"(s) will vary depending on the type of resource this policy is trying to address.
 EC2 usually need access to these resources.
 * Resources can be made more specific than specified above.
 For example, a resource is specified its Amazon Resource Name (ARN).
 Replacing the current ARN in statement 2 ("Sid": "VisualEditor1") with `"arn:aws:ec2:us-west-2:*:subnet/subnet-xxxxx"` would limit the EC2 instances to only belong to region `us-west-2` and a subnet specified by `subnet-xxxxx` (where xxxxx is a specific subnet in your VPC).
 Similarly, other `*` can be replaced to make them more specific.
-* Finally, the statement with `"Effect": "Deny"` specifies what is denied, and here the `"Condition"` limits the user to spin up only t2.nano, t2.small, t2.micro and t2.medium.
+* The statement with `"Effect": "Deny"` specifies what is denied, and here the `"Condition"` limits the user to spin up only t2.nano, t2.small, t2.micro and t2.medium.
 If, for example, all nano instances are allowed, then the above can be modified to `*.nano`.

 * **Role**: Now attach the above created policy to a role.
 A new role can be created or an existing role can be modified to include the above policy.

-#### Example usage of the above role
+The first idea is to assign the Role to an IAM User.
+The second idea is to assign the Role to a Group and place the User in that Group.

+> ***Note: As mentioned above this needs testing/verification circa March 2022***

+### Example use

-The users with the role above should be able to use the AWS Console to spin-up the said type of instances (not tested).
-The example below, shows how to apply these limits on an EC2 instance that programmatically spins up EC2 instances.
+Users on the Console with the Role above should be ready to go.
+Below we have the continuation of the idea: Assigning the Role to an EC2 instance
+so that it can be used to spin up other instances.

-* Create the EC2 instance (parent) using the AWS Console.
+* Create an EC2 parent Instance using the AWS Console.
-* After the parent instance is created, goto Actions -> Instance Settings -> Attach/Replace IAM Role and specify the role created above.
+* On the Console with this Instance selected > Actions > Instance Settings > Attach/Replace IAM Role and specify the above Role
-* This parent instance now, does not need the Access Keys to spin up new instances (child) programmatically.
-It can perpetually (as long as the IAM role is attached) spin up *only* the specified type of instances.
-This internally uses the AWS STS to give the parent instance credentials to generate child instances.
+* Now the parent Instance does not need Access Keys to spin up a child Instances (child) programmatically.
+As long as the IAM role is attached it can spin up the specified types of Instances.
+Internally this uses the AWS STS to give the parent instance credentials to generate child instances.

 #### References